 Meanwhile, Indridi and Sigrid are in love.
 An all-encompassing, saccharine love.
 But in LoveStar, love has little to do with the actual people involved.
 It’s a calculation, a simple case of putting together two waves so they resonate perfectly.
 When Sigrid is calculated to someone else, she and Indridi must decide if they will stay together—or indeed, if they can stay together amid the onslaught of inLove, iStar, and LoveDeath forces who will ruin their lives to make the sale.

 Indridi and Sigrid’s LoveStar-Crossed Lovers story is played tongue-in-cheek—it’s almost farcical the way Magnason throws around puffin sandwiches and life-size child-eating Mickey Mouses.
 By contrast, he also has a rare talent for horror, and the details he gives us are so compelling they often overshadow the main action: children ask their grandparents when they’re going to die already, so that they can meet the Larry LoveDeath theme park character; victims of a train wreck moan CORONA BEER! as they lie dying, because demographics show 112 million viewers have tuned in to the scene.

 Lovestar is a dystopia for the information age.
 But unlike most dystopias, the LoveStar world is also shocking in its beauty.
 Imagine the air filled with recording butterflies, or your deceased loved ones falling to earth as brilliant shooting stars.
 Don’t we just ache for a world where deep, abiding love is just a calculation away?

-When we finally understand how the universe is interconnected, will it be utopia, or the end of the world?subscribe to Ploughshares?
+When we finally understand how the universe is interconnected, will it be utopia, or the end of the world?Might we be so bold as to suggest that you subscribe to Ploughshares?